This week inHusker history

 «1982: The Reds down the Whites, 24-9, in a fumble-filled spring game.
 Meanwhile, former Husker walk-on Jimmy Williams goes in the first round of the NFL draft to the Lions. | Husker NFL draftees

 1987: The Dallas Cowboys select Husker defensive lineman Danny Noonan in the first round of the NFL draft.
+Also, the Reds score in the final minute for a 33-28 win in a spring game marked by big plays and record-setting performances.

 1992: Tight end Johnny Mitchell, the first Husker to leave school early for the NFL, is selected in the first round of the NFL draft by the New York Jets.